41+ DIYs to Make Angel Christmas Ornaments

 Use artificial flowers to make a lovely dress for your angel ornament.
 You need a bundle of twines to make the golden braid.

-Your spray painting skills will be of great use to embellish the pinecone and wooden ball.
+Your painting skills will be of great use to embellish the pinecone ornament.
 Overall, you are going to fall in love with the resplendent creation.

 As a festive decoration, you can vouch for the gorgeous ornament to light up your home.